juandopazo/yui3-affix/README.md

 Getting Started
 ---------------

 Create a new YUI instance for your application and populate it with the modules you need by specifying them as arguments to the `YUI().use()` method.
 YUI will automatically load any dependencies required by the modules you specify.
-Then plug the Affix plugin to any list that contains links to anchors in your page.
+Then plug the Affix plugin to any node you want to fix.

 ```html
 <script>